15 Surprising Foods That Aren’t Vegetarian

 If you’ve ever had your nails done, you’ve probably heard of shellac, a shiny glaze produced by lac bugs that makes your nails look polished.
 The same thing is used to coat hard candies like jelly beans, Whoppers, Milk Duds and some sprinkles.
 To be safe, stick to M&M’s–they’re one notable exception.

 Did you know that all 15 of these foods contain animal products?
 With so many strange ingredients in the fine print, it can be difficult to tell.
-Keep it safe and try our favorite five-ingredient vegetarian recipes.
-They’re surefire ways to impress your guests, no matter their dietary restrictions.
+Keep it safe with our five-ingredient vegetarian recipes.
+They’re all surefire ways to impress your guests!